 Job Title Finance and Insurance

-The Senior Loan Officer reports to the Vice President, Northeast & Mid-Atlantic Regions.
-The Senior Loan Officer works closely with Loan Associates on loan closings and with Loan Associates and Asset Managers on asset management.
-The Senior Loan Officer communicates with potential and existing borrowers, third party lenders, attorneys and other outside groups.
-The Senior Loan Officer also attends regular loan committee meetings and represents LIIF to outside groups as requested.
+The Loan Officer/Senior Loan Officer reports to the Director, Eastern Region.
+The Loan Officer/Senior Loan Officer works closely with Business Development Officers, Loan Associates & Underwriters on loan closings and with Loan Associates, Underwriters and Portfolio Managers on asset management.
+The Loan Officer/Senior Loan Officer communicates with potential and existing borrowers, third party lenders, attorneys and other outside groups.
+The Loan Officer/Senior Loan Officer also attends regular loan committee meetings and represents Momentus to outside groups as requested.

-The Senior Loan Officer supports the lending goals of the Brighter Futures Fund as follows:
+The Loan Officer/Senior Loan Officer supports the lending goals of the region as follows:

-- Develops lending pipeline by screening inquiries, identifying and responding to new business opportunities, and meeting regularly with current LIIF clients, potential borrowers, and lending partners to discuss their development pipelines and credit needs.
+- Develops lending pipeline by: helping to screen inquiries for mission and strategic alignment, feasibility and project readiness; identifying and responding to new business opportunities; and meeting regularly with current Momentus clients, potential borrowers, and lending partners to discuss their development pipelines and credit needs.

-- Attends various industry and client functions, representing LIIF as a part of the client team.
+- Attends various industry and client functions, representing Momentus as a part of the client team.

 - Maintains current knowledge of local, regional and national trends and conditions in the real estate development sector, including policy initiatives that will affect the underwriting, financing and development processes.

 - Contributes to new product development including researching and analyzing market needs and analyzing credit risk of new product opportunities.